fred-ai-security/ai-security-assurance-labs/model-supply-chain/sbom-generation-and-verification.md

 ---

-SBOM generation and verification provide a governance-aligned mechanism for documenting model contents, identifying potential risks, and ensuring transparency across the AI supply-chain.
+SBOM generation and verification provide a practical mechanism for documenting model contents, identifying supply-chain risks, and improving transparency during AI model intake and evaluation.